JULIELab/JULIELab.github.io/Lab+News.md

 # Lab News

 ## Mar '19 thesis defended, papers accepted
-* Submission by Hellrich, Kampe & Hahn on increasing the influence of down-sampling on the stability of word embeddings accepted at [RepEval](https://repeval2019.github.io)@NAACL 2019.
+* Submission by Hellrich, Kampe & Hahn on the influence of down-sampling on the stability of word embeddings accepted at [RepEval](https://repeval2019.github.io)@NAACL 2019.
 * Submission by Hellrich, Buechel & Hahn on modeling historical word emotion values accepted at [LaTeCH-CLfL](https://sighum.wordpress.com/events/latech-clfl-2019/)@NAACL 2019.
 * Submission by Tobias Kolditz et al. on Annotating German Clinical Documents for De-Identification accepted at [MedInfo 2019](https://medinfo-lyon.org/en/).
 * We congratulate [Dr. des.
 Johannes Hellrich](/Staff/Hellrich/index.html) to the successful defense of his thesis.